IndrajeetPatil/statsExpressions/paper/paper.md

 their presence.
 Furthermore, if someone wishes to utilize the objects returned by these packages downstream in their workflow, this is not straightforward either because even functions from the same package can return a list, a matrix, an array, a dataframe, etc., depending on the function.
-So on and so forth.

-The result of sustained exposure to such inconsistencies is that data exploration can become a cognitively demanding task and discourage users to explore different statistical approaches.
-In the long run, this might even solidify into a habit of sticking to the defaults without giving much thought to the alternative approaches (e.g., exploring if Bayesian hypothesis testing is to be preferred over null hypothesis significance testing in context of the problem).
+This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a simpler interface and no requirement to change data format.

+# Comparison to Other Packages

+Unlike `broom` [@Robinson2021] or `parameters` [@Lüdecke2020parameters], the goal of `statsExpressions` is not to convert model objects into tidy dataframes, but to provide a consistent and easy syntax to carry out statistical tests.
+Additionally, none of these packages return statistical expressions.

+# Tidy Dataframes from Statistical Analysis

-This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a little to no cognitive overhead.
-The package offers just six primary functions that let users choose a statistical approach without changing the syntax.
-The users are always expected to provide a dataframe in tidy format [@Wickham2019] to functions, all functions work with missing data, and they always return a dataframe that can be further utilized downstream in the pipeline (for a visualization, e.g.).
+The package offers six primary functions that let users choose a statistical approach without changing the syntax (i.e., by only specifying a single argument).
+The users are always expected to provide a dataframe in tidy format [@Wickham2019], and all functions work with missing data.
+Moreover, they always return a dataframe that can be further utilized downstream in the workflow (for a visualization, e.g.).

 Function | Parametric | Non-parametric | Robust | Bayesian
 ------------------ | ---- | ----- | ----| -----